 Guiding Our Mission

-The United Tribes of North Carolina is guided by a dedicated Board of Directors representing each of the federally- and state-recognized tribes and urban Indian organizations across North Carolina.
+United Tribes of North Carolina is guided by a dedicated Board of Directors appointed by and representing each of the federally- and state-recognized tribes and urban Indian organizations across North Carolina in addition to the NC Commission of Indian Affairs and Legal Aid of NC.
 Together, these leaders bring decades of experience, cultural knowledge, and community service to ensure our mission of unity, advocacy, and cultural preservation continues to grow and strengthen.

 Executive Board Members